 Contributions to a self-employed plan may be tax deductible up to certain limits.
 These contributions, along with any gains made on the plan investments, will accumulate tax deferred until you withdraw them.

 Withdrawal rules mirror those of other qualified retirement plans.
 Distributions are taxed as ordinary income and may be subject to an additional 10% federal income tax penalty if taken prior to age 59½.
 Self-employed plans can typically be rolled over to another qualified retirement plan or to an IRA.
 Annual minimum distributions are required after the age of 70½.
 Unlike the case with other qualified retirement plans, hardship distributions are not permitted with a self-employed plan.

 You can open a self-employed plan account through banks, brokerage houses, insurance companies, mutual fund companies, and credit unions.
 Although the federal government sets no minimum opening balance, most institutions set their own, usually between $250 and $1,000.

 The deadline for setting up a self-employed plan is earlier than it is for an IRA.
 You must open a self-employed plan by December 31 of the year for which you wish to claim a deduction.
 However, you don’t have to come up with your entire contribution by then.
 As with an IRA, you have until the day you file your tax return to make your contribution.
-That gives most taxpayers until April 15 to deposit their annual retirement savings into a self-employed plan account.
+That gives most taxpayers until April 18 in 2016 (unless you are resident of Massachusetts and Maine in which case you have until April 19 due to Patriots' Day) to deposit their annual retirement savings into a self-employed plan account.

 Each tax year, plan holders are required to fill out Form 5500, for which they may need the assistance of an accountant or tax advisor, incurring extra costs.